 Ear to the Ground

 We are the sport and music agency powered by Fan Intelligence.
-We work with ambitious brands and rights holders to help them get more from their sport and music assets, using our Fan Intelligence mode...Find out more
+We work with ambitious brands and rights holders to help them get more from their sport and music assets, using our Fan Intelligence model to ensure that we stay connected to the revolutionary ways that fans are consuming tech and innovation.Find out more